Skip to Content

 I hate shopping for new hiking boots and shoes.
 I don’t know if my feet are weird or I’m too cheap or too picky, (it’s likely a combination of all of the above) but add in the necessity that my hiking boots contain no animal products, and finding footwear that fits the bill is a veritable nightmare.
 Fortunately, we’ve done some of the legwork for you and found 20+ of the best vegan hiking boots and shoes so you can wander on confidently and cruelty-free.
 You’re welcome.
 And for help finding hiking boots that fit perfectly, check out this post.

-Merrell Vegan Hiking Shoes
+Merrell Vegan Hiking Boots

 Merrell has tons of vegan hiking shoe and boot options for men and women, all of which you can find here thanks to their easy search filter tool, which has a vegan-friendly search option!
-For a barefoot/minimalist option, check out the Trail Glove for men women (read our review of the Trail Glove 6 here).
+For a barefoot/minimalist option, check out the Trail Glove for men and women (read our review of the Trail Glove 6 here).
 But there are also trail runner-type shoes, supportive boots, and everything in between.

 The Altra Lone Peak ALL-WTHR mid-rise hiking boot in black